ErlerPhilipp/dr2_logger/README.md

-# Dirt Rally 2.0 Logger #
+# Dirt Rally Logger #

-Dirt Rally 2.0 Logger is a logging and analysis tool for car setups in Dirt Rally 2.0 by Codemasters.
+Dirt Rally Logger is a logging and analysis tool for car setups in [Dirt Rally 1 and 2 by Codemasters](https://dirtrally2.com/).
 This is a free and open-source tool written by Philipp Erler.

 - [Executable (Version 1.7, 2020-03-25)](https://philipperler.net/dr2logger_1_7/)